Senate confirms William Barr as attorney general

 "To the American people, you can go to bed here soon knowing that the Department of Justice is in good hands," Graham said.

 Three Democrats — Sens.
 Doug Jones of Alabama, Joe Manchin of West Virginia and Kyrsten Sinema of Arizona — joined Republicans in voting to confirm Barr.
-Republican Sen. Rand Paul of South Carolina voted against him, citing concerns about Barr's views on surveillance, among other issues.
+GOP Sen. Rand Paul of Kentucky was the only Republican who voted no. He cited concerns about Barr's views on surveillance, among other issues.

-Note: This story has been corrected to show that Rand Paul is from Kentucky, not South Carolina.